 Not all workaholics are made to suffer and sacrifice, however.
 At workplaces like Google and Microsoft, salaried employees are givens loads of incentives to never leave the office.
 You can get delicious free meals at the office.
 You can get your clothes dry-cleaned, your shoes shined and your car washed at the office.
 You can even get haircuts and massages.

 A final motivation for all workers, both hourly and salaried, is a genuine love for their work.
 Some people just can't get enough of their jobs.
 They think about their jobs all the time, constantly looking for ways to improve their performance, make more money and contribute to the success of the company.
 This makes for not only the ideal job, but the ideal employee.

-For more great articles on work and business, follow the links on the next page.
+For more great articles on work and business, follow the links below.

 Related HowStuffWorks Articles